castaway/DBIx-Class-Hackathon/README.md

 The Plan
 --------

-A one or two-day weekend hackathon, May 2014, in Swindon, UK.
+A one or two-day weekend hackathon, April 2014, in Swindon, UK.

 ### What for?
 (Suggestions)